Plants > Nonvascular Plants

 Some key characteristics that land plants (including bryophytes) have, but algae don’t:

-- Tissue differentiation.
+- Tissue and organ differentiation.
 Unlike algae, land plants are differentiated into two main parts: a root, usually growing underground and absorbing nutrients, and a shoot, usually growing above ground and absorbing sunlight to perform photosynthesis.
 Most plants have a variety of specialized tissues within these two regions of the body.
-For example, a simple leaf involves several different kinds of cells, which you’ll study in a later lab.
+For example, an organ such as a simple leaf involves several different kinds of cells, which you’ll study in a later lab.
 Algae are simpler; when you look at them under a microscope, you generally see the same kind of cell throughout the whole body (except for specialized reproductive cells).

 - Growth at meristems.
 Plant growth normally occurs at meristems, which are localized regions of cells specialized for cell proliferation.
 There is a meristem at the apex of the shoot and one at the apex of the root; there may be other meristem regions as well.
 Since land plants are so highly differentiated, it makes sense that, for example, root cells should only be produced in the roots and not elsewhere.
 Algae are different; since the cells are less specialized, growth can occur anywhere.

 - Alternation of generations.
 All eukaryotes have a haploid stage and a diploid stage.
 In land plants, both the haploid and the diploid stage are multicellular.
 Some algae also have this feature, but the algal ancestors of plants probably did not.

 - Multicellular, dependent embryo.
 In plants, fertilization (the fusion of egg and sperm) creates a zygote, which develops into a multicellular embryo.
 This occurs inside the parent plant.
 In green algae, the zygote is on its own.
 It floats free of the parent and is independent.

 Mosses are often leafy, but they lack the complex organization of vascular plant leaves, stems, and roots.